Fixed-point free circle actions on 4-manifolds: Introduction

 and given such a diffeomorphism, we say that $X$ is {\it fiber-sum-decomposed} into $X_i$ along $N_j$, where each $N_j\cong \s^1\times\s^2$ is the image of $\partial Nd(F_{j,1})$ (or equivalently, $\partial Nd(F_{j,2})$) in $X$.
 Furthermore, the irreducible $\s^1$-four-manifolds $X_i$ are called the {\it factors} of the fiber-sum decomposition. \end{definition}

-{\bf Remarks} (1) The isotopy classification of diffeomorphisms of $\s^1\times \s^2$ is given by $\pi_0(O(2)\times O(3)\times \Omega O(3))$, cf. Hatcher \cite{Hat}.
+{\bf Remarks: } The isotopy classification of diffeomorphisms of $\s^1\times \s^2$ is given by $\pi_0(O(2)\times O(3)\times \Omega O(3))$, cf. Hatcher \cite{Hat}.
 In particular, there are two distinct isotopy classes of homologically trivial diffeomorphisms because of the factor $\pi_0(\Omega O(3))=\pi_1 SO(3)=\Z_2$.
 However, the isotopy class of the diffeomorphism $\phi_j:\partial Nd(F_{j,1})\rightarrow \partial Nd(F_{j,2})$ is uniquely determined because of the requirement of fiber-preserving.

-(2) A fixed-point free $\s^1$-action is called {\it injective} (and so is the corresponding $\s^1$-four-manifold), if the homotopy class of the principal orbits has infinite order.
-Since each $3$-orbifold $Y_i$ is irreducible, it follows easily that the $\s^1$-action on $X_i$ must be injective.
+It turns out that the class of $4$-manifolds which admit a fiber-sum decomposition are precisely the smooth, fixed-point free $\s^1$-four-manifolds whose fundamental group has infinite center.
+In order to understand this, we recall that a fixed-point free $\s^1$-action is called {\it injective} (and so is the corresponding $\s^1$-four-manifold), if the homotopy class of the principal orbits has infinite order.
+With this understood, note that in Definition 1.3, each $3$-orbifold $Y_i$ is irreducible.
+It follows easily that the $\s^1$-action on each $X_i$ must be injective.
 Moreover, it is clear that the $\s^1$-actions on $X_i$ descend to a fixed-point free $\s^1$-action on $X$, which is also injective.
-On the other hand, given any injective $\s^1$-action, the orbit space (as a $3$-orbifold) admits a certain kind of spherical decompositions which are called {\it reduced} (see Lemma 2.4 for details), and any such a spherical decomposition naturally gives rise to a fiber-sum decomposition of the $4$-manifold (see the proof of Theorem 1.6).
+On the other hand, given any injective $\s^1$-action, the orbit space (as a $3$-orbifold) admits a certain kind of spherical decompositions which are called {\it reduced} (see Lemma 2.4 for details), and any such a spherical decomposition naturally gives rise to a fiber-sum decomposition of the $4$-manifold (for more details see the proof of Theorem 1.4).

+In summary, a $4$-manifold admits a fiber-sum decomposition if and only if it admits an injective fixed-point free $\s^1$-action.
+Note that the homotopy class of the principal orbits of the $\s^1$-action lies in the center of the fundamental group of the $4$-manifold.
+In particular, the $\pi_1$ of an injective fixed-point free $\s^1$-four-manifold has infinite center.
+The converse is given in the following theorem.

+\begin{theorem} Let $X$ be a smooth (resp. locally linear), fixed-point free $\s^1$-four-manifold whose fundamental group has infinite center.
+Then the $\s^1$-action must be injective unless $X$ is diffeomorphic (resp. homeomorphic) to the mapping torus of a periodic diffeomorphism of some elliptic $3$-manifold.
+As a consequence, any smooth, fixed-point free $\s^1$-four-manifold whose $\pi_1$ has infinite center admits a fiber-sum decomposition. \end{theorem}

+Note that in the case where $X$ is diffeomorphic to the mapping torus of a periodic diffeomorphism of some elliptic $3$-manifold, $X$ admits another fixed-point free $\s^1$-action which is injective.
+So in any event, the $4$-manifold admits a fiber-sum decomposition.

+We remark that the fundamental group of a smooth, fixed-point free $\s^1$-four-manifold with nontrivial Seiberg-Witten invariant must have infinite center, cf. \cite{C1,C2}.

+With the preceding understood, the main theme of this paper is to recover the fiber-sum decompositions of an injective $\s^1$-four-manifold from its fundamental group.
+The main results are summarized in Theorems 1.5 and 1.6 below.